 In the diagram below, an island of skin is marked to the left of the midline.
 This purple area is excised and the flap is elevated off the right side of the cleft.
 The underlying abscessed tissue is unroofed and cleaned.
 The abscess cavity wall is preserved, as it will heal if in folded on itself.
 Next, the deep tissues of the ‘valley/cleft’ are sewn together (not shown) to accomplish three goals: 1) to make the cleft less shallow, 2) to re-contour the cleft to remove divots, and 3) to minimize tension on the flap.
 Minimizing tension on the flap is vital to preventing the incision from being dragged back into the cleft.
 The arrows show the direction of flap advancement (across at the top and middle of the cleft, and rotated around the anus).

-A passive drain (essentially a rubber band) is looped through a small hole in the lower portion of the incision and exits through a hole that is created in the upper portion of the coverage flap.
-The drain allows fluid to drain from under the skin flap so that it will stick to the underlying tissue.
-The drain is usually removed around a week after surgery.
+A closed suction drain is inserted during surgery through a small hole at the upper portion of the flap and is placed under the flap.
+It drains fluid from under the skin flap so that the flap will stick to the underlying tissue.
+You or your helper will need to drain the fluid from a collection bulb twice a day while the drain is in place and you will need to keep track of how much fluid is being drained each day.
+The drain is usually removed around 7 – 10 after surgery once there are 2 consecutive days with less than 20 mls of fluid drainage.
 If you are travelling a significant distance to have surgery, you will be shown how to easily remove the drain yourself.

 How do I take care of the drain?

-Please view the drain care video before your surgery, and ensure that you have a care taker who can assist you with the drain procedure for up to 10 days.
+Please view the drain care video before your surgery, and ensure that you have a care taker who can assist you with the drain procedure for around 8 days.
 Watch the drain video for instructions.

 Meet Your Surgeon, Dr. Jeffrey Sternberg